 For Potential Graduate Students

-My appointment at MSU is in the Department of Plant Biology (http://www.plantbiology.msu.edu/).
-While my appointment is in Plant Biology, there is the opportunity for graduate students to apply jointly to the University Program in Ecology, Evolutionary Biology, and Behavior (EEBB; http://eebb.msu.edu/).
-Students in EEBB obtain their degree from a core department (Plant Biology), but also receive a certificate from EEBB.
-Students can also join my lab and receive their degree through the Genetics Graduate Program (http://www.genetics.msu.edu/index.html), which is part of the BioMolecular Science Gateway (http://biomolecular.msu.edu/index.html).
+I am a faculty member at MSU in the Department of Plant Biology (http://www.plantbiology.msu.edu/).
+While my appointment is in Plant Biology, there is the opportunity for graduate students to apply jointly to the Genetics and Genome Science Graduate Program (https://ggs.natsci.msu.edu/) or the Molecular Plant Sciences Program (MPS; https://mps.natsci.msu.edu/).
+Once accepted, students can also apply to the University Program in Ecology, Evolution, and Behavior Program (EEB; https://eeb.msu.edu/graduate-program/prospective-students/).
+Students in EEB, Genetics and Genome Science, and MPS obtain their degree from a core department (Plant Biology), but also will receive a certificate from their training program.

 All of the application materials for the PhD programs should be available on the web, but if you have any questions regarding Plant Biology, please let me know.